 An article in Scientific American suggests that one reason men notice more ear hair later in life is because the follicle becomes more sensitive to their testosterone levels and grows bigger.
 This means the hair itself will become thicker.
 This theory would also explain why women don’t experience ear hair growth the same way many men do.

 People from some ethnic backgrounds seem to be more likely to grow excess ear hair than others.
-Again, there is very little clinical research available on ear hair, but an older study from 1990 noted a particularly high instance of ear hair in South Asian populations.
+Again, there is very little clinical research available on ear hair, but an

 According to Guinness World Records, the longest ear hair in the world belongs to Victor Anthony, a retiree from Madurai, India.
 It measures just over 7 inches long.